 🌟 Best area for luxury | 🏨 Best hotels: Ambassador Chicago • Viceroy Chicago | 🎫 Best tours: Lakefront Neighborhoods Bike Tour • Echoes of Elegance Architectural Splendors

-Gold Coast is an affluent and historic neighborhood located just north of downtown Chicago.
-The neighborhood is characterized by its historic mansions and vintage row houses, many of which date back to the late 19th and early 20th centuries.
+Gold Coast is an affluent and historic neighborhood located just north of downtown Chicago, within walking distance of the Magnificent Mile.
+I love this neighborhood for its historic mansions and vintage row houses, many of which date back to the late 19th and early 20th centuries.

 Gold Coast is also home to a variety of high-end boutiques, designer stores, and luxury brands, particularly along Oak Street, which is often considered the Rodeo Drive of the Midwest.